6 Must-Know Tips to Create a Programmer Resume (FREE Resource Inside)

 In programming, UX is the name of the game.
 It’s the same with resume writing.
 If it looks hard to read, recruiters and hiring managers won’t want to read it.
 So, save your recruiter time and energy by making your resume concise, error-free, and visually appealing.

-Always edit your resume after you’re done writing it.
+Always edit your programmer’s resume after you’re done writing it.
 Get rid of all grammatical and spelling errors, make sure your resume has enough white space to break up the text, and make your resume succinct.
-Stick to a larger sized font such as 10-12 point, and use an easily readable font like Calibri, Verdana, Arial, or Helvetica.
+Stick to a larger-sized font such as 10-12 points, and use an easily readable font like Calibri, Verdana, Arial, or Helvetica.

 When it comes down to it, your resume is an advertisement for you.
 Like any good advertisement, it needs to sell you.
 It needs to capture your reader’s attention, highlight your biggest strengths, and convince your reader that you will solve their problem.